Samgbr/LSMPClient/README.md

 1. Need to install node js.
 2. Then do npm install to install all dependencies.
-3. Finally, to run the app use the command "npm run gulp" on Git bash.
+3. Finally, to run the app use the command "npm run start" on Git bash.
 4. To see the app in the browser use the url: "localhost:8090".
 The port number is 8090.